OctoPrint/OctoPrint/docs/plugins/hooks.rst

      * ``None``: Don't change anything.
 Note that Python functions will also automatically return ``None`` if an empty ``return`` statement is used or just nothing is returned explicitly from the handler.
-Hence, the following examples are all falling into this category:
+Hence, the following examples are all falling into this category and equivalent:

        .. code-block:: python